mdn/content/files/en-us/web/api/navigator/getautoplaypolicy/index.md

 Note that it is possible for specific elements to autoplay even if a check on the `mediaelement` type to indicate that autoplay is `disallowed`; in other words, a check on a specific element is more reliable.

 The code creates a video element that has the [`autoplay`](/en-US/docs/Web/API/HTMLMediaElement/autoplay) attribute.
-If the autoplay policy is "allowed-muted" the video will be muted to allow it to play.
+If the autoplay policy is "allowed-muted", the video will be muted to allow it to play.

 #### HTML